Blackburn arrive for Saturday’s televised lunchtime kick-off at Griffin Park as the Championship’s joint most in-form team.

 When the former Middlesbrough, Celtic, West Brom and Hibernian boss arrived, Rovers were three points adrift of safety with 15 games remaining, but he produced an amazing upturn in form which ended up with them only being relegated on goal difference on the final day of the season.

-He continued the revival last season as he led Rovers to promotion from League One at the first attempt as runners-up to Wigan.
+He continued the revival the following season as he led Rovers to promotion from League One at the first attempt as runners-up to Wigan.
+Last year they finished in a comfortable 15th.

 Tony has previously managed Ipswich, Hibs, West Brom, Celtic, Middlesbrough and Coventry.